 First, a quick science refresher: an amino acid is a building block of protein.
 Lysine is a particular type of amino acid called an essential amino acid, which means it’s one of the 10 amino acids that you need to eat in your diet because your body does not make it: "You need lysine to make protein to make muscle to support cells and to do all the things required for life," Schultz says.

 Foods such as avocado, nuts, dairy, red meat, chicken, fish, and other foods high in protein are great sources of lysine, but it can also be taken in a supplement form.
 "Usually, lysine is not one of the supplements that you find in a multivitamin, but it is something you can take separately as a supplement," Talakoub says.
 However, Talakoub adds that if you don't have a lysine deficiency, and you have a balanced diet, there's no need to supplement lysine.
 While you can consult your doctor to find out if you have a lysine deficiency, Schultz says it's highly unlikely.
 "If you’re not eating enough food with lysine in it, you can supplement, but it’s kind of tough—if you’re not wasting away—to not be getting enough lysine in your diet," Schultz explains.

 Benefits of Lysine for Skin

 Every amino acid has other qualities other than building protein.
-Lysine, specifically, brings energy to the body, but it also plays an important role in the skin.
+Lysine, specifically, brings energy to the body, but it also plays an important role in the skin, according to our experts.

 - Contributes to essential functions: "Your skin needs the proteins made from lysine for its essential functions, like its ability to stretch," Greenfield says.